 6 Ways to Get Organized and Produce less Waste In Your Kitchen

-As mentioned in our last post, food waste in Canada is a huge problem.
+As mentioned in my last post, food waste in Canada is a huge problem.
 There are organizations that are taking a stand and not waiting for the government to take steps in changing policies.
 You can do the same by shifting gears and making changes in your own habits that will help you get organized and reduce your food waste.

 What you can do: